Close bosom-friend of the maturing sun;

 Keats To Autumn ll.
 1-11

 1. The season of the year between summer and winter, lasting from the autumnal equinox to the winter solstice and from September to December in the Northern Hemisphere; fall.
+In the Southern Hemisphere autumn includes March, April, and May.

 2. A period of maturity verging on decline (AHD).